 2. The Limited Good Myth

 An astonishing number of people - even those with university degrees - seem to see the modern economy as a zero sum competition.
 In such a zero-sum world the only way for some to get richer is by a transfer from others, who will end up poorer.
-This myth naturally makes many moral philosophers sceptical or cynical about capitalism and anything economists have to say about its effectiveness in promoting mutual prosperity.
-When they hear of prosperity they look about for the crime - like colonialism or sweatshops or environmental despoliation - that will explain how it was taken and from whom.
-They are therefore unable to recognise the astonishing achievement of capitalist values and institutions - despite their moral failings and ugliness - in bringing exponentially better lives to billions; cutting global extreme 'Malthusian' poverty from 90% of the world's population 200 years ago to less than 10% today.
+This myth seems to lie behind the scepticism or outright cynicism that many moral philosophers maintain towards capitalism and anything economists have to say about its effectiveness in promoting mutual prosperity.
+When they hear of prosperity they look about for the crime - whether colonialism or sweatshops or environmental despoliation - that will explain how it was taken and from whom.
+They are therefore unable to recognise the astonishing achievement of capitalist values and institutions - despite their ugliness - in bringing exponentially better lives to billions; cutting global extreme 'Malthusian' poverty from 90% of the world's population 200 years ago to less than 10% today.
 Some don't see the exponential growth curve at all.
 Others can't see its value because the moral crimes of capitalism loom so much larger in their minds than its benefits.
 They lack a sense of proportion.

-A second consequence is an overemphasis in moral analysis on relational fairness aspects rather than quantitative (consequentialist) ones.
+A second consequence is an overemphasis in moral analysis on relational (fairness) aspects rather than quantitative (consequentialist) ones.
 This follows from the no-progress worldview produced by the combination of the Two Worlds and Limited Good myths.
 If progress isn't possible then the important challenge is the fair distribution of what we have.
-Once again, capitalism looks especially bad in this light.
+Once again, capitalism looks especially bad in this light since its distribution system is fundamentally amoral.
 But beyond that, an emphasis on fairness leads to a focus on negative rather than positive analysis, because in the domain of fairness only failures are interesting.
-I think this is why moral philosophers are so concerned with discovering ever more things that may be problematic, but, unhelpfully for practical decision-making, not how much they matter.
+I think this is why moral philosophers are so concerned with discovering ever more things that may be problematic, but - unhelpfully for practical decision-making - not how much they matter.
+In the context of global trade, for example, the rich world's agricultural subsidies are widely and vehemently denounced.
+They are said to exhibit moral hypocrisy and to unfairly under-price farmers in other countries.
+Yes, but how much do they matter?
+After all, most people in those countries are not farmers, but they still have to eat.
+They benefit from the cheaper food that rich world taxpayers are (foolishly!) subsidising.
+Eliminating all those subsidies would make rich country taxpayers better off, but otherwise the net gain would be extremely meagre, and even negative in many countries.

-Disregarding the quantitative dimension also seems to make philosophers overly loss averse and attached to the status quo as a normative benchmark.
-In the complicated real world almost any policy intervention or rule change will produce losers (e.g. free trade) and that fact should not enough to condemn it.
-If you are structurally unable to consider costs and benefits in a quantitative way your intellectual posture will be purely reactionary.
-You will be opposed to any change but only for the arbitrary reason that it is a change.
-If the policy had already been implemented you would also have opposed its removal.
+Finally, disregarding the quantitative dimension also seems to make philosophers overly loss averse and attached to the status quo as a normative benchmark.
+In the complicated real world almost any policy intervention or rule change will produce losers and that fact should not be enough to condemn it.
+For example, reducing barriers to economic migration is one of the most obvious ways to increase global prosperity and equality but the disruption would certainly create many losers.
+If you are structurally unable to consider costs and benefits in a quantitative way your intellectual posture to almost any proposal will be purely reactionary.
+You will be opposed to any change but only for the arbitrary reason that it is a change to the status quo.
+If the proposal were to open borders to guest workers you would oppose it.
+But if borders were already open and the proposal was to close them, then you would also oppose it.
+Such a reactionary style of moral philosophy operates at several levels below its cognitive capacity.

 I am not saying that moral philosophers should be more like economists.
-They should be asking different questions than economists about how the world is doing and how things could go better, and including consideration of qualitative dimensions like fairness and broader views of consequences than the economist's preference satisfaction.
+They should be asking different questions than economists about how the world is doing and how things could go better, and including consideration of qualitative dimensions like fairness and broader views of consequences than the economist's narrow concern with preference satisfaction.
 But my worry is that many moral philosophers talking about global justice are not really exercising their full powers of careful and wide-ranging analysis.
-Instead they often seem to be unleashing their pre-existing 'common sense' misunderstandings of the world onto the page and then bringing in theory later, to join the dots.
+Instead they often seem to be unleashing their pre-existing 'common sense' misunderstandings of the world onto the page and then bringing in theory only to rationalise what they already believe.
 How these myths persist so easily in philosophy departments but not in economics is unclear.
-I suspect it has to do with philosophy's relatively lower ideological diversity, unworldly disdain for facts, and a preference for qualitative analysis (the kind that focuses on why/whether questions) rather than quantitative analysis (the kind that focuses on how much questions).
+I suspect it has to do with philosophy's relatively lower ideological diversity, unworldly disdain for facts, and preference for qualitative analysis (the kind that focuses on why/whether questions) rather than quantitative analysis (the kind that focuses on how much questions).
 In any case, philosophy needs to do better.

-Note: Special thanks due to the wonderful people working on Our World in Data, an extraordinarily valuable global public good.
+Note: Special thanks due to the wonderful people working on Our World in Data from which I draw all these illustrative graphs.
+They have created an extraordinarily valuable global public good.

 This work is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.
 Attribution: Thomas R. Wells is a philosopher at